 “Very nice , impressive with the hardware definitely have some coma in there and the focus is just slightly wonky which makes those double diffraction spikes on the bright stars.”From Syscosys on Reddit

-It was a positive comment, yet I felt the picture fell short of expectations.
-After pondering this comment, I realized action was required.
+Moreover, it was a positive comment, yet I felt the picture fell short of expectations.
+And after pondering this comment, I realized action was required.
 I began my research on what exactly is coma.
 Subsequently that led into a decision to either buy one or buy lenses and 3D print one.
 Later came failure, rework and success.
 This project challenged me, so I’ll start at the beginning.

 What is Coma?